NASA-SW-VnV/CoCoSim/doc/EXAMPLES.md

 3. Under the `Tools -> CoCoSim` menu choose `Check Compatibility`.

 The checking compatibility does not guarantee that the model is fully supported but it detects the blocks/options we already know we do not support.
-You may have other error messages that a specific block is not supported.
+You may have other error messages that a specific block is not supported later on on the compilation step.
 In addition the compatibility is performed for Verification, a model can be supported for verification and not for code generation.

 <!-- You will get an HTML report with Unsupported blocks.
 In this example, the chart block is not supported for the reason "Event "dummyEvent" in chart bacteriaPopulationStateflow_PP/bacteriaPopulation/bacteriaPopulation with "Function call" Trigger is not supported.".